Graswald-Schaetzle/graswald-schaetzle-website/src/content/pageHome.md

           in what it promises, but in what it sustainably delivers – for today, and for what comes after.
   stickySection:
-    anchor: transformation
-    title: Transformation
     content:
       title: Convergence
       content: >-
         If you're looking for transformation that doesn’t get stuck in concepts or fizzle in rollout – you need more than a consultant.
 You need partners who understand the systems, the people and the pressure.

         At Graswald/Schätzle, we combine communication, Tech strategy and leadership insight to help you move complex change forward – clearly, credibly, and with lasting effect.

         We believe transformation only works when it connects technology with narrative, direction with dialogue, and ambition with execution.
 Not driven by hype – but by clarity, relevance and the will to act.
 We don’t just advise.
 We co-create.
 We implement.
 We stay until it works.

         Because the future shaped by AI shouldn’t be feared – it should be built.
 Thoughtfully.
 Humanly.
 With you, not around you.
     column:
-      anchor: a
+      anchor: transformation
-      title: a
+      title: Transformation
       sections:
         - type: componentStickyColumnImage
           title: Lorem Ipsum
           image:
             image: ../images/duck-rubber-1.jpg
             alt: lorem
+        - type: componentStickyColumnContent
+          title: Philosophy
+          content: "We believe that real transformation doesn’t begin with a roadmap – it begins with responsibility.
+Responsibility for language, for systems, for the culture in which decisions are made.
+We work at the intersection of communication, technology and leadership – not as disciplines to manage, but as forces to align.
+We don’t separate structure from story, or people from process.
+We create clarity where others create layers – and movement where others hesitate.
+            Because we’re convinced: the future shaped by AI will only serve us if we shape it consciously – with depth, courage, and human intent."
+        - type: componentStickyColumnList
+          title: Values
+          text:
+            - Clarity over complexity – we make things understandable and useful.
+            - Courage with care – we challenge and stay.
+            - Less noise.
+More clarity.
+            - Relevance over rules – we follow what fits, not fixed models.
+            - Trust through truth – direct, transparent, always grounded.
+        - type: componentStickyColumnList
+          title: Differentiator
+          text:
+            - We bring a unique understanding of technology, communication and leadership.
+            - We implement, not just advise – from prototype to process.
+            - We work modularly – solo or together, with zero overhead.
+            - We speak boardroom and backend.
 ---